 For example, while many Pacific reefs are still covered in lush corals and coralline algae, some Pacific reefs and the majority of reefs in the Caribbean have experienced dramatic declines in corals and a phase shift to seaweeds and sponges, driven by a combination of overfishing, land-based runoff, and disease.
 Managers in other parts of the world are increasingly concerned that amplifying stresses on reefs will lead to similar ecosystem shifts, a pattern that is already starting to emerge.

 The Ocean Tipping Points team has assembled a database of tipping points in coastal and marine systems from around the world.
 By investigating this database along with other literature from similar systems you may gain insights into tipping points that could be crossed in your own system and ways scientists and managers have worked to avoid or recover from them (Kappel et al in prep).
-Below you will find a table summarizing historical regime shifts by habitat, including the region where the shift occurred and top drivers of these shifts.

 Strategy 1b.
 Link ecosystem change to key drivers